Gopal-Khadka/DevGram2/README.md

 # DevGram 🚀
 ## Social media for developers by developers

 DevGram is a social media platform designed exclusively for developers.
 It provides a space for developers to connect, share their coding journey, and collaborate on projects.
-Built using React, Bootstrap, Node.js, and MySQL, DevGram offers a seamless user experience with features tailored for the developer community.
+Built using React, Bootstrap, Node.js, and MongoDB, DevGram offers a seamless user experience with features tailored for the developer community.

 ## Features ✨